taloto07/KleanNham/readme.md

 ## About KleanNham

-KleanNham is a web application that allows users to search for a place to eat in a easily manner fashion.
+KleanNham is a web application that allows users to search for a place to eat in an easily manner fashion.